podium-lib/podium-lib.github.io/docs/api/layout.md

 This object hold the response of the HTTP request to the content URL of the podlet which was requested.

-An Podlet Response instance has the following properties:
+An podlet response instance has the following properties:

 | property | type     | getter  | setter  | default | details                                                                                                 |
 | -------- | -------- | ------- | ------- | ------- | ------------------------------------------------------------------------------------------------------- |